jnhwkim/ban-vqa/README.md

 We use MS COCO captions to extract semantically connected words for the extended word embeddings along with the questions of VQA 2.0 and Visual Genome.
 You can download in [here](http://images.cocodataset.org/annotations/annotations_trainval2017.zip).
 Since the contribution of these captions is minor, you can skip the processing of MS COCO captions by removing `cap` elements in the `target` option in this [line](https://github.com/jnhwkim/ban-vqa/blob/master/dataset.py#L393).

+Counting module ([Zhang et al., 2018](https://openreview.net/forum?id=B12Js_yRb)) is integrated in this repository as `counting.py` for your convenience.
+The source repository can be found in @Cyanogenoid's [vqa-counting](https://github.com/Cyanogenoid/vqa-counting).

 ### Training

 Simply run `python main.py` to start training.
 The training and validation scores will be printed every epoch, and the best model will be saved under the directory "saved_models".
 The default hyperparameters should give you the best result of single model, which is around **70.04** for test-dev split.